How Can I Take Charge of My Own Medical Care?

 - Health Insurance: Cracking the Code

-- How Can I Get My Parents to Give Private Time With My Doctor?
+- How Can I See My Doctor Without My Parents?

 - Does My Mom Have to Be in the Room During My Gyn Exam?